 I thought that one has to press charges against somebody for law enforcement to get involved.
 Like when a man beats up on his wife, if she doesn’t report it and press charges, the cops won’t do anything.
 It must be okay then to abuse your wife and children, if they don’t complain about it.
 How does that prosecutor on the show even have a case?
 That would be like somebody telling me that I could not work as a professional musician just because I did not attend Juilliard.
 If I know what I need to know to do the job I am hired for, what difference should it make where or whether or not I went to a prestigious music school?
 I told you that I know certain ones with all kinds of degrees and credentials but are far less competent than I am with no degree.

 It’s the summer of 1969, I’m all finished with school, but I don’t want to leave Bloomington just yet to go back to South Bend.
 In addition, a cute fraternity brother of mine asked me to be his roommate for the summer, so I stayed.
 That was a real historical summer, too.
 We were in the midst of the hippie movement, “flower children” and free love.
 In fact, that year is still sometimes referred to as the “Summer of Love.”
-There were the Woodstock Music Festival, the death of Judy Garland, which some believe was the catalyst for the revolutionary Stonewall Riots in NYC, the infamous Charles Manson murders in Los Angeles, and the Apollo 11 astronauts (allegedly) walked on the moon for the first time.
+There were the Woodstock Music Festival, the Harlem Cultural Festival, the death of Judy Garland, which some believe was the catalyst for the revolutionary Stonewall Uprising in NYC, the infamous Charles Manson murders in Los Angeles, the Mary Jo Kopechne death cover-up in Chappaquiddick, Mass. involving Ted Kennedy, and the Apollo 11 astronauts (allegedly) walked on the moon for the first time.

 Also that year Richard Nixon took Presidential office (I did not vote for him), Golda Meir became Prime Minister of Israel, and the Beatles officially broke up.
 (How dare they!)
 On December 17, Tiny Tim married Victoria May Budinger (or “Miss Vicki,” as he called her) on “The Tonight Show.”
 Bob Hope later reported in one of his TV standup routines that Tiny Tim and Miss Vicki were expecting a baby.
 He said that the couple were planning to name the child after both of them: “Vic-Tim.” (::rim shot::)